MTG/acousticbrainz-genre-dataset/README.md

 ### Development and Test Data
 The **development data** contains:

-- **music features for all recordings** in AllMusic, Discogs, Lastfm and Tagtraum datasets (JSON files, each filename correspond to a ``RecordingID``).
-They are split into 8 separate archives according to the first two hex digits of their RecordingIDs. ~30GB bz2 archives, 83GB uncompressed JSON files.
+- **music features for all recordings** in AllMusic, Discogs, Lastfm and Tagtraum datasets (~30GB bz2 archives, 83GB uncompressed JSON files).
+Each filename corresponds to a ``RecordingID``.
+They are split into 8 separate archives according to the first two hex digits of their RecordingIDs.
 - **four archives with ground-truth genre annotations** (AllMusic, Discogs, Lastfm, Tagtraum)

 The **test data** contains **four archives of music features for recordings with anonymized RecordingIDs**.
 To avoid a potential album effect [8], no recording in the test set contains music from the same release groups as the recordings in the train set.